bguiz/kndrck.co/content/posts/practical_guide_build_zk_dapps.md

 Once you have written your zero knowledge circuits and written your smart contract logic, all that is left to do is to generate the proofs and call the smart contract function `isInGroup`.

-Since there is a lot of boilerplate code to generate the proofs and instanciate smart contracts in JS, I will be demonstrating the pseudocode to generating the proof, and validating the proof on the smart contract side.
+Since there is a lot of boilerplate code to generate the proofs and instantiate smart contracts in JS, I will be demonstrating the pseudocode for generating the proof, and validating the proof on the smart contract side.
 If you would the complete version, [you can find it in this file](https://github.com/kendricktan/hello-world-zk-dapp/blob/master/packages/scripts/index.js#L97).

 ```javascript
 // Assuming below already exists